bonitasoft/bonita-labs-doc/md/polling.md

 ## Manage polling executions

-The polling can be handled on a page served directly on the BICI backend.
-By default it can be accessed on [http://localhost:8082/](http://localhost:8082/)
+The polling can be handled in BICI Configuration Living Application.

 This page allows to:
 * activate/deactivate the polling